SustechSTA303/STA303-Assignment02/ZhangChi_12110821_assign2.md

 3. If the top-K images (from top-K similarities) contain the origin image corresponding to the text in raw data, add 1 point to the model.
 4. After enumerating  all text, compute scores and accuracy of each model and compare them.

-> To simplify the the whole experiment, I only add one point to the successful retrieval.
+	> To simplify the whole experiment, I only add one point to the successful retrieval.
 In fact, we can explore more by modifying the top-K or assigning score differently(5 points to the circumstance that origin image in the first place, 4 points to the circumstance that  origin image in the second place, etc.).

 ![scores](fig/scores.svg)

-The figure below has demonstrated scores(orange) and accuracy(green) attained by each model.
+The figure above has demonstrated scores(orange) and accuracy(green) attained by each model.
 Based on the pictured information, Baseline model has worst performance among four models, with 6 successfully retrieval in 833 times.
 And  CLIP(ViT-B/16) has get greatest score, then CLIP(ViT-B/32) and CLIP(RN50), with score in 400, 376, 339 respectively.

 Actually, the retrieval here is just find the most appropriate images in finite data,  which is  inclined to be a multi-classification task rather than a text-to-image retrieval task, even though there are 833 labels.
-And Taking a consideration that uses it in the real-world online retrieval, this kind of image search method is **less effective**.
+And Taking a consideration that using it in the real-world online retrieval, this kind of image search method is **less effective**.